sleepylemur/ezExit/README.md

-Other name ideas:  Sidestep , Eschewal , SMS (Short Message Slip)
+Other name ideas: Short Message Sidestep  , Eschewal
 #Smooth Exit

 ###Make your way out of an awkward situation